- University >

 Raw material criticality and circular economy using the example of phosphorus recovery from municipal wastewater and sewage sludge - potentials, processes, required organizational structures

-prof Dr. Harald Weigand, THM FB Life Science Engineering
+Prof. Dr. Harald Weigand, THM of Life Science Engineering

 discussion and exchange of ideas